elken/dev/content/posts/writing-efficient-emacs-modeline-segments.md

 For some things, this can be ideal for example if you need the result and you won't do any other operations in the meantime.
 But unless you want to use Emacs as an interface to `wttr.in`, you'll probably want to use it for other things too.
-So thanks to `emacs-async`, we can shift the burden of this processing to a thread and shift the current model of how we handle this.
+So thanks to the async nature of `url-retrieve`, we can shift the burden of this processing to a thread and shift the current model of how we handle this.

 Let's get into the weeds a bit here